Ashutoshrana434/Hospital-Emergency-Room-Analysis-Dashboard/README.md

   * **Patient Satisfaction:** The average patient satisfaction score was moderate, suggesting areas for improvement in patient experience, potentially linked to wait times.

 -----

+## 🚀 How to Use

+1. Make sure you have **Power BI Desktop** installed.
+2. Open the `Hospital Emaergency room Analysis.pbit` file.
+3. The report will load with the complete data model, calculations, and dashboard layout.
+4. Interact with the slicers and filters on each page to explore the data for different months, days, or patient demographics.